Start playing Apple Arcade games now

 For more on Apple Arcade, check out our running list of announced games and why the service is a must-try for one Android user.

-Discuss: Apple Arcade for iPhone: How to set up and play unlimited games
+Discuss: Apple Arcade for iPhone: How to set up and play on the new game service

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.